30 Free Things To Do In San Antonio That Are Worth Your Time

 5. Browse The Vendors At El Mercado

-It's a vibrant outdoor plaza in downtown, San Antonio.
-It's the largest Mexican market in the US covering 3 city blocks.
+It's a vibrant outdoor plaza in downtown, San Antonio and the largest Mexican market in the US, covering a full 3 city blocks.
 You can browse more than 100 shops for local crafts, food items, and more, or enjoy live music, and savor authentic Mexican cuisine.

 Sure, if you decide you want to buy some crafts or souvenirs you'll obviously have to pay...
 But you could definitely enjoy some time in San Antonio browsing and enjoying the ambiance.
 It costs exactly nothing to walk around this vibrant plaza, and you'll leave with plenty of memories.